 Assistant Professor of Computer Science

-- 2012, PhD, Computer Science, University of Washington
+- 2012, Doctoral Degree, University of Washington

 I am currently an Associate Professor in the Electrical Engineering Department and an Affiliate in the Computer Science Department at Columbia University.
 I was previously the Andrew and Erna Viterbi Early Career Chair in the Computer Science Department at the University of Southern California, where I ran a networking and systems research group with my colleagues Ramesh Govindan, and Wyatt Lloyd.
 Wyatt and I continue to collaborate with students in an initiative to specialize distributed systems and networking for the large applications deployed by today's leading content providers.